Outpost Concepts

 Tenant Destination Types

-Event destination types that belong to Outpost tenants and where events are delivered to.
+Event destination types belonging to Outpost tenants where events are delivered.

 If there is an event destination type that you would like to see supported, open a feature request.